-A mezzanine in combination with a shuttle system, has challenges in terms of flatness and stability of the surface.
-The vibrations and deflection of a standard floor can cause the system to malfunction.
+A storey floor that a shuttle system drives over has challenges in terms of flatness and stability of the surface.
+Vibrations are transmitted to the floor and if the surface bends, the system can malfunction.
 This mainly happens with a standard intermediate floor with, for example, chipboard.

-A concrete floor can be installed up to flatness class 4.
+A concrete floor can be installed up to flatness class four.
 The flatness of this finish is better than or equivalent to an architectural floor.
 Furthermore, concrete has a greater mass than traditional floor types, which means that vibrations are better absorbed.
-This mass is more than 4 times as large as a chipboard floor.
+This mass is more than four times as large as a chipboard floor.

 Test, test, test

-The research and innovations took place in our test room in Bleiswijk.
+We carried out the research and innovations in our test room (showroom) in Bleiswsijk.
 But we don’t stop here!
-We can perform many more durability, wear-and-tear and other tests.
-We like to translate the specific wishes and needs from the client into a test case.
-In this way we can meet your wishes, so that your investment is more than worth it.
+We can perform many more durability, wear and other tests.
+We like to respond to special wishes and needs from the market so that we can develop these and test the result.
+We then convert the specifications of the customer’s project into a test set-up in our experience center.
+In this way we can answer specific questions so that the investment is more than worth it for you.

 Project Indoor Farming

 At the moment we are finishing a project with steel and concrete finishing.
 It concerns a building of 3,500 m2.
 This will include a concrete mezzanine of 3,000m2.
 In total, the storage space is over 8,500 m2, divided over three halls.
 In this project we are dealing with indoor farming.
 Indoor farming is stacked cultivation in layers in, for example, a factory hall, office, warehouse or shop.
 The challenge during this project was the climate and conditioning of the spaces.
 A concrete mezzanine was therefore a solution.

 Specifications of the Indoor farming project

 - Implementation of a combination of cold and hot rolled system